rust-lang/rfcs/text/0000-black-box.md

 _unknown_ function that can perform any valid operation on `x` that Rust is allowed to perform without introducing undefined behavior in the calling code.
-That is, to optimize `black_box` under the pessimistic assumption that it might do anything with the data it got.
+That is, to optimize `black_box` under the pessimistic assumption that it might do anything with the data it got, even though it actually does nothing.

 [identity_fn]: https://doc.rust-lang.org/nightly/std/convert/fn.identity.html